-How many popsicles you get really depends on the size of your popsicle molds.
-The one I used for this recipe and the photos you see here in my post measure about ¼ cup and we were able to fill all six molds…with a little extra.
+How many popsicles does the recipe make?
+This depends on the size of your popsicle molds that you use.
+The one I used for this recipe and the photos you see here in my post measure about ¼ cup and we were able to fill all six molds…with just a little extra.

-If you have any extra, put them back in the freezer until next time you are craving a delicious homemade popsicle.
+If you have any extra popsicles, put them back in the freezer until next time you are craving a delicious and healthy homemade popsicle.

 - 2 cups strawberries, sliced